 “Make sure you have a real repertoire of characters, voices or personalities that you can draw upon.
 Because there’s a lot of times where you might get bogged down and also, if you are lucky enough to land a few roles, you don’t want to be the guy that’s doing the same thing in every project,” Cottle said.

-If you’re narrating an audiobook you need to have good enunciation and the ability to tell stories well.
-Informational videos are less about creating a character and more about using your voice to get information across clearly, while animation is all about creating high energy, entertaining vocals that the animators can match to a character.
+If you’re narrating an audiobook you need to have good enunciation and the ability to tell stories in a colourful, engaging manner.
+Informational videos are less about creating a character and more about using your voice to get information across clearly, while animation is all about creating high energy: entertaining vocals that the animators can match to a character.

 “If you’re flat with a performance, they can’t animate a character to be big, zany and fun to watch, unless your voice is bringing that energy,” Cottle said.